-s on December 31, 2019 AED 000s Details Summary Note and References Amount Common Equity Tier 1 (CET1) Capital Share Capital The authorized share capital of the Bank comprise of 5,250,000 thousand ordinary shares of AED 1 each.
-The issued and fully paid up share capital at 31 December 2019 comprise of 4,750,000 thousand ordinary shares of AED 1 each.
-The paid up capital is not available for distribution &amp; the Bank's shares are not listed on a recognized stock exchange.
+As on December 31, 2020 AED 000s Details Summary Note and References Amount Common Equity Tier 1 (CET1) Capital 1,594,364 Share Capital The authorized share capital of the Bank comprise of 5,250,000 thousand ordinary shares of AED 1 each.
+The issued and fully paid up share capital at 31 December 2020 comprise of 4,750,000 thousand ordinary shares of AED 1 each.
+The paid up capital is not available for distribution & the Bank's shares are not listed on a recognized stock exchange.
 4,750,000 Share premium account Eligible Reserves The UAE Federal Law No.2 of 2015 and the Bank's Articles of Association require that 10% of the annual net profit to be transferred to a statutory reserve until it equals 50% of the paid-up share capital.
 The statutory reserve is not available for distribution.
-42,950 Retained Earnings / (-) Loss Includes Retained Earnings -3,119,317 Eligible amount of minority interest Non-controlling interest are measured at their proportionate share of the acquirees identifiable net assets at the acquisition date.
-Changes in the Group's interest in a subsidiary that do not result in a loss of control are accounted for as equity transactions. - Capital shortfall (if any) The capital invested in a majority-owned or controlled insurance entity may exceed the amount of regulatory capital required for such an entity (surplus capital). - CET1 capital before the regulatory adjustments and threshold deduction 1,673,633 Less: Regulatory deductions 'Capitalized software costs that is not "integral to hardware" is to be treated as an intangible asset and software that is "integral to hardware" is to be treated as property, plant and equipment (i.e. as a fixed asset). -36,795 Less: Threshold deductions -35,978 Total CET1 capital after the regulatory adjustments and threshold deduction 1,600,860 Total CET1 capital after transitional arrangement for deductions (CET1) 1,600,860 Additional Tier 1 (AT1) Capital - Eligible AT1 capital (After grandfathering) Tier 1 Sukuk is a perpetual security in respect of which there is no fixed redemption date and constitutes direct, unsecured, subordinated obligations of the Bank subject to the terms and conditions of the Mudaraba agreement.
-It is callable by the Bank on 30 June 2019On 30 June 2019 On 30 June 2019, Tier 1 Sukuk has been fully called up and repaid in its entirety.
-Other AT1 Capital e.g. (Share premium, minority interest) Total AT1 capital - Total AT1 capital after transitional arrangements (AT1) - Tier 2 (T2) Capital 127,956 Tier 2 Instruments e.g. subordinated loan (After grandfathering and/or amortization) - Other Tier 2 capital (including General Provisions, etc.) Collective allowance (General Provision), which is kept for unseen future circumstances and Exchange differences on translation of foreign operations (translation reserves) 127,956 Total T2 Capital 127,956 Total T2 capital after transitional 127,956
+23,928 Retained Earnings / (-) Loss Includes Retained Earnings - 3,146,586 Eligible amount of minority interest Non-controlling interest are measured at their proportionate share of the acquires identifiable net assets at the acquisition date.
+Changes in the Group's interest in a subsidiary that do not result in a loss of control are accounted for as equity transactions.
+Capital shortfall (if any) The capital invested in a majority-owned or controlled insurance entity may exceed the amount of regulatory capital required for such an entity (surplus capital).
+CET1 capital before the regulatory adjustments and threshold deduction 1,627,342 Less: Regulatory deductions 'Capitalized software costs that is not "integral to hardware" is to be treated as an intangible asset and software that is "integral to hardware" is to be treated as property, plant and equipment (i.e. as a fixed asset). -32,976 Less: Threshold deductions Total CET1 capital after the regulatory adjustments and threshold deduction 1,594,365 Total CET1 capital after transitional arrangement for deductions (CET1) 1,594,365 Additional Tier 1 (AT1) Capital Eligible AT1 capital (After grandfathering) • Other AT1 Capital e.g. (Share premium, minority interest) Total AT1 capital Total AT1 capital after transitional arrangements (AT1) Tier 2 (T2) Capital 103,528 Tier 2 Instruments e.g. subordinated loan (After grandfathering and/or amortization) Other Tier 2 capital (including General Provisions, etc.) Collective allowance (General Provision), which is kept for unseen future circumstances and Exchange differences on translation of foreign operations (translation reserves) 103,528 Total T2 Capital 103,528 Total T2 capital after transitional arrangements (T2) 103,528